brachtlab/mephisto-heterozygosity-analysis/README.md

 # 1. Measuring Allele Frequency Between Parent and Progeny

 ### 1.1 **Map with `minimap2 onto HAPLOID genome assembly of haplotype 1`**:
-  - Haplotype 1 can be arbitrarily determined
+  - Haplotype 1 can be arbitrarily determined, and snps will represent the other haplotype.
    - Use the following `LSF` script for mapping reads with `minimap2`:
      ```bash
      #!/bin/bash